A.J. Pollock Player Props: Mariners vs. Yankees

 A.J.
 Pollock At The Plate

-- Pollock is hitting .167 with three doubles, four home runs and eight walks.
+- Pollock has three doubles, four home runs and nine walks while hitting .163.

-- In 23.3% of his games this season, Pollock has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in one contest.
+- Pollock has had at least one RBI in 22.6% of his games this year (seven of 31), with two or more RBI three times (9.7%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 26.7% of his games this year, with more than one run scored in 10.0%.
+- He has scored in eight of 31 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.